brattonross/windy-radix-palette/README.md

 What I didn't realize at that time was that [Tailwind supports customizing the dark mode selector](https://tailwindcss.com/docs/dark-mode#customizing-the-class-name), so you would have been able to integrate the two pretty easily without the trouble of using a plugin.

 Nowadays, Radix Colors dark mode actually also uses the `.dark` selector as well, which means that it works nicely with Tailwind out of the box.
+In fact, there are examples of Radix and Tailwind integration on the Radix Primitives docs.

 ## Prior Art